Koh Rong: History

+In February 2018, the Koh Rong Marine National Park was established around the island, Cambodia's first marine national park.
+In January 2019, a government sub-decree established a new city from Koh Rong and Koh Rong Sanloem.

 Settlements and infrastructure

 There are four distinguishable villages on Koh Rong—Koh Tuich Village in the south-east, Prek Svay in the north-east, Daem Thkov (Sangkat Village) in the east, and Sok San Village in the west.
 Most local residents live from fishing (70%) and small scale crop cultivation (30%), although an increasing number has found jobs in the quickly growing tourism sector.
 This is particularly true for Koh Tuich Village, where tourist businesses currently outnumber residential homes.

 Apart from narrow paths in the jungle—many of these are dead ends that had been created by illegal loggers—there exists absolutely no road network.
 The island's interior remains non-populated, villages and holiday resorts are confined to the coast and the beaches.
 Conveniently all transport goes via sea routes.
 As of 2016, local residents and visitors can take advantage of a well-functioning ferry network.

 Extensive road clearings do foreshadow the island's future as a major tourist destination, yet as the developer's Chinese investment partner has dropped out of the team, funding remains uncertain.
 The Ministry of Tourism has expressed indirect discontent and is likely to cancel development licenses, if these important islands are left undeveloped.

 In September 2012 the island was hooked up with the internet to Sihanoukville on the main land.
 The Royal Group dropped a fiber-glass cable in the gulf's waters—a distance of almost 30 kilometers.
 Still, none of the infrastructural projects are yet under way and according to The Phnom Penh Post: "plans are foggy".